DAObaker/contracts/README.md

 ## SLOT - Stake Management

-SLOTS act as a way of assembling batches for asset flow within the stake market.
+SLOTS act as a way of assembling batches for asset flow within the staking economy.
 Records of the state of SLOTS distribution map updates every 256 blocks.

 SLOTS keep a permanent record of every batch that ever took place so you can determine who sent what to who, and how their account balances have changed.
 The result of this process is recorded as an on-chain commit hash of what happened on the stake distribution network.